Fit as a Mama Bear

 Two images of people performing glute exercises and text between the images.

-Use these glute finishers at the end of your workout to ramp up the intensity!
-The workout finishers use some of my favorite glute exercises to help you work up a burn.
-These gluteus maximus burnouts are over in under five minutes but they're extremely effective in building strong glutes!
+Use these Glute Finishers at the end of your workout to ramp up the intensity!
+Also known as gluteus maximus burnouts, the workout finishers are over in under 5 minutes, but they're extremely effective in building strong glutes!

 Pinterest image with text: collage with four images of a woman in the gym performing a variety of glute finishers